OscarKhaing/Gambler-Gambit/README.md

 **A higher Q-value** for an action in a given state means the agent expects a **higher reward** for choosing that action.

 ---

-## Algorithms Used
-- **Bayesian Updates**: Probabilities update dynamically as new cards appear.
-- **Monte Carlo Simulation**: Used to compute win probabilities over multiple game scenarios.
-- **Expected Utility Maximization**: Selects the best action based on expected rewards.
-- **Reinforcement Learning**: Optimizes decisions based on rewards from game outcomes.

 ## Conclusion/ Results